-- (b) the aggregate number of Common Shares reserved for issuance to Insiders in any 12 month period under this Plan and any Security Based Compensation Plan shall not exceed 10% of the outstanding Common Shares at the time of the grant. - (5) Exercises.
-Unless the Corporation is listed on Tier 1 of the Exchange and has received Disinterested Shareholder Approval to do so, the number of Common Shares issued to any person within a 12 month period pursuant to the exercise of Options granted under this Plan and any Security Based Compensation Plan shall not exceed 5% of the outstanding Common Shares at the time of the exercise. - (6) Exclusion.
-For purposes of subsections 4.3(4) and 4.3(5) herein, any Common Shares reserved for issuance or issued to any person pursuant to this Plan and any Security Based Compensation Plan prior to the person becoming an Insider shall be excluded for purposes of the calculations in subsections 4.3(4) and 4.3(5) herein.
+- (b) the aggregate number of Common Shares reserved for issuance to Insiders in any 12 month period under this Plan and any Security Based Compensation Plan shall not exceed 10% of the outstanding Common Shares at the time of the grant. - (5) Exclusion.
+For purposes of subsections 4.3(4) and Error!
+Reference source not found. herein, any Common Shares reserved for issuance or issued to any person pursuant to this Plan and any Security Based Compensation Plan prior to the person becoming an Insider shall be excluded for purposes of the calculations in subsections 4.3(4) and Error!
+Reference source not found. herein.